2026 Los Angeles elections

-The 2026 Los Angeles elections will be held on June 2, 2026.
+The 2026 Los Angeles elections was held on June 2, 2026.
 Voters will elect candidates in a nonpartisan primary, with potential runoff elections scheduled for November 3, 2026.
 Eight of the fifteen seats on the City Council are up for election, as are three of the seven seats in the Los Angeles Unified School District Board of Education.
-The Mayor of Los Angeles Karen Bass is running for reelection.
-Los Angeles City Attorney Hydee Feldstein Soto and Los Angeles City Controller Kenneth Mejia are also eligible to seek reelection, but have yet to indicate if they will do so.
+Mayor Karen Bass, city attorney Hydee Feldstein Soto, and city controller Kenneth Mejia ran for re-election.

 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.